This post may contain affiliate links. Please see my disclosure policy for details.

-You’ll also see these sorts of drinking horns in movies like Beowulf, The Last Kingdom and of course the Vikings series.
+You’ll also see these sorts of drinking horns in movies like Beowulf, The Last Kingdom, and of course the Vikings series.

 Other gifts at The Lindisfarne Mead Shop

 As well as alcohol, there are other awesome things to buy here as well.
-It’s actually known as art, crafts & gift shop too!
+It’s actually known as an art, crafts & gift shop too!

-They sell many delicacies from Northumberland including fudge, preserves, fruit wines, honey, cheese and Craster kippers.
+They sell many delicacies from Northumberland including fudge, preserves, fruit wines, honey, cheese, and Craster kippers.

-Also, the gift part of the shop has some lovely Lindisfarne souvenirs like magnets, postcards and t-shirts.
-Plus, some Celtic jewellery, pottery and throws!
+Also, the gift part of the shop has some lovely Lindisfarne souvenirs like magnets, postcards, and t-shirts.
+Plus, some Celtic jewellery, pottery, and throws!